 -Steven Greenberg, CRGO LAW

-We’ve put a lot of time into perfecting our Examiner Reports to offer prosecutors all of the information they need about their examiners.
-But how do practitioners use these reports in their daily practice?
-After conducting a series of interviews with our customers to determine how they use our products, we found that most of our customers use Examiner Reports in furtherance of three main goals: (1) to develop a prosecution strategy, (2) to explain that strategy to their clients, outside counsel, and internal team, and (3) to independently justify it using impartial data.
+How do patent practitioners use Juristat in their daily practice?
+After conducting a series of interviews with our customers to determine how they use our products, we found that most of our customers use Juristat in furtherance of three main goals: (1) to develop a prosecution strategy, (2) to explain that strategy to their clients, outside counsel, and internal team, and (3) to independently justify it using impartial data.